Need-an-AwP/RelayX/tests/README.md

-## prevent powershell display error
+## prevent powershell display error(optional)
-enable global UTF-8 support to avoid chinese display as error code in power shell https://stackoverflow.com/a/57134096/20001298
+enable global UTF-8 support to avoid chinese display as error code in power shell https://stackoverflow.com/a/57134096/20001298 if the language of annotation in ps script is not English, then unicode setting must be enabled

 ## hyper-V Windows 10 configuration